rjbultitude/theconditionalorchestra/README.md

 Check visibility filter

+Create sequencer for stormy weather that uses brash percussive sounds

 Decide on program pattern - are we always passing in member vars to functions or not?

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[